Mic Check 1, 2…

 Be quiet – that’s our job.

 Our silence has a secret power that many of us have yet to tap into and unleash.
 As we hold our peace, we remove every distraction and impediment to the victory we want so desperately.

 When we hold our tongue, we keep our words out of God’s way.
 And, anything in God’s way, God will deal with it.
-Does God have to get you right before He deals with your trouble?
+Does God have to get you right before He deals with your enemy?
 Plus, how smart is it to give the enemy ammunition for his weapons?
-When we speak out of turn, the devil will use our own words against us.
+When we speak out of turn, the devil will use our own words as darts against us.

 In silence, in our being still, we give God permission and make room for Him to do what only He can do.
 Our job is to let God be God.

-In times of real trouble, if you want to (or have to) use your tongue, take a page from King David.
-Here’s how to put our mouths to good use:
+In times of real trouble, if you want to – or have to – use your tongue, take a page from King David.
+Here’s how we can put our mouths to good use:

 Begin to worship and praise God, in the spirit of thanksgiving, while you’re waiting for your rescue, miracle, or answered prayer.
 Magnify the Lord over your trouble; make His name bigger than the circumstance or problem you face.

 You don’t have to use your own words; it’s often better that we don’t!
 Rather, begin to speak the scriptures out loud.
 Instead of speaking about the trouble, say aloud “God is a very present help in trouble!
 (Psalm 46:1)” Trade in, “I don’t know what to do!”, and say aloud “We are perplexed, but not in despair (2 Corinthians 4:8-9)!”
 Use God’s Word as a weapon and a balm in times of trouble.